typedb/typedb-examples/cyber-threat-intelligence/README.md

 To get started, try running the examples.
 They are intended to be run once each and in order, so be aware that running them more than once or out of order might generate data errors.
-If anything goes wrong, you can run the `dataset.tql` script again to reset everything.
+If anything goes wrong, you can run the `insert-data.tql` script again to reset everything.
 All the examples use `data` sessions, but you'll have to switch between `read` and `write` transactions depending on the queries in the example, and remember to commit after writes.